Derek HammondPresident | Director of Flight Ops

-Derek has been around aviation his whole life.
-Introduced to flying by his Father and Grand-Father Rick and Chum Hammond when he was young in the family Aztec and Cardinal.
-He flew solo before he could drive and had is pilots licence at 16.
-After university he started work at Flite Line and Hammond Aviation where he still works today in Kitchener with his family.
-His has been involved since day one in getting our aircraft in the air.
-His first flight in the T33 being in 2010 and in 2014 after four years of work he flew the first flight of our Vampire.
+Derek has been around aviation his entire life.
+Introduced to flying by his Father and Grand-Father, Rick and Chum Hammond, when he was young in the family Aztec and Cardinal.
+He flew solo before he could drive; and had his pilot's licence at 16.
+After university he started work at Flite Line Services and Hammond Aviation and now oversees the operations and expansion of the family businesses in Kitchener and London; with his family.
+He has been involved since day one in getting our aircraft in the air.
+His first flight in the T33 came in 2010 and in 2014, after four years of restorations, he flew the first flight of our Vampire.
 He is currently an active pilot on our T33 and Vampire.

 Ray holds an Airline Transport licence with an accomplished 31 year career with major Canadian, Mainline and Charter Airlines.
 Ray's career in flying has seen him fly everything from DC 3, Convair 580, Boeing 727, DC 8, L1011, Airbus 320, Boeing 757-767, and more!
 Ray is also a partner in Piper Sales, maintenance, leaseback, rental and Charter Co..